ML-Upatras/unsupervised-outlier-detection/README.md

-# Anomaly-Detection-Ensemble-Using-Unsupervised-Feature-Selection
+# Unsupervised Outlier Detection: A Meta-Algorithm based on Feature Selection
-> The code for the paper "Unsupervised Outlier Detection: A Meta-Algorithm
+> The code for the paper "Unsupervised Outlier Detection: A Meta-Algorithm based on Feature Selection
 > based on Feature Selection"

 ## Replicate results of the paper